 This is our usual pinpoint clover (T. gracilentum) amid largely slender madia and California brome.
-This particular spot had received a heavy early treatment of oryzalin early last year.
-There is just no way this process damages the native seed bank.
+This particular spot had received a heavy early treatment of oryzalin early last year to see if it would damage the native seed bank.

 We're back to the ramp.
 Note that grass weeds (V. myruros) are the big labor factor on this spot.
 They are particularly powerful at suppressing annual forbs.
 So, how is it possible that this process displays such an impressive bias toward selecting for native germination?
 It's fairly simple actually; it just takes a little knowledge of the differences between native and exotic seed propagation.